 I am a two time survivor of HELLP syndrome and preeclampsia.
 My husband, Timothy Johns and I were married in 2013 and traveled to Cancun for two weeks for our honeymoon.
 Everything about that vacation was perfect, and when we got home we learned a few weeks later that I was pregnant.

 24 hours later my protein came back at just over the threshold of preeclampsia and my blood pressure never stabilized to a safe level.
 My MFM had stayed late to get my results, consulted with my OB, and at 8:10pm on November 11, 2014, my second son, Jackson Eli was born at 34 weeks, 5lbs11oz and 17" tall.
 He was taken away and to the NICU where he spent the first 22 days of his life.
-Once again, I had to leave the hospital without my baby.
+Once again, I left the hospital without my baby.

-My third and final high risk pregnancy ended at 37 weeks without preeclampsia or HELLP syndrome.
-Although my blood pressure was labile, I never developed the one illness that scared me and made me fear for my life and leaving my husband and son without a mother.
-My daughter Edith Anne was born at 6lbs6oz and 19" tall and I held her on my chest as I was wheeled out of the OR.
+At least one of the doctors hadn't even ready my chart!
+At 32 weeks I went back to the practice that delivered Vincent and began seeing the doctor who was in the room with the hospitalist as I delivered Vincent (whose hand print had been bruised onto my abdomen as he has pressed so hard during my delivery).
+Although my blood pressure was labile for most of the pregancy, I never developed the one illness that terrified me and made me fear for my life and leaving my husband and son without a mother.
+My daughter Edith Anne was born at 6lbs6oz and 19" tall and I held her on my chest as I was wheeled out of the OR, knowing that I would never have a baby again.
 Less than 48 hours after her birth, we left the hospital together.